The categories of Break Dance are Solo and Crews.

 and Scrutineer control the showing of hands.

-If there is 10 to 17 competitors in the 1st round, Adjudicators will qualify only 8 dancers, 2 of class A (4 points), 2 of class B (3 points), 2 of class C (2 points), and 2 of class D (1 point).
-Then in next round there are only 4 battles (A1/D8; B3/C6; A2/D7; B4/C5).
+If there are 10 to 17 competitors in the 1st round, Adjudicators will qualify only 8 dancers, 2 of class A (4 points), 2 of class B (3 points), 2 of class C (2 points), and 2 of class D (1 point).
+Then in next round, there are only 4 battles (A1/D8; B3/C6; A2/D7; B4/C5).
 The winners of these four battles will go on to two battles and finally will be one battle for 1st place and one battle for 3rd place.
-If there is less than 10 competitors in the 1st round , Adjudicators will qualify only 4 dancers, one of each class and then there are only 2 battles (A1/D4 and B2/C3); followed by battles of the winners of previous 2 battles (one battle for 1st place and one battle for 3rd place).
+If there are less than 10 competitors in the 1st round, Adjudicators will qualify only 4 dancers, one of each class and then there are only 2 battles (A1/D4 and B2/C3); followed by battles of the winners of previous 2 battles (one battle for 1st place and one battle for 3rd place).

 (If needed it could be possible to include one more entry)